Faker (gamer): Early life

 Faker was born in Seoul on May 7, 1996.
 His early years were spent under the care of his grandparents and his father, Lee Kyung-joon, in Gangseo District, Seoul.
-Described as an introverted child by his father, Faker exhibited a natural inclination for self-education, often challenging himself with Rubik's Cubes and independently learning foreign languages.
-While he did not indulge in computer games extensively during his youth, he did find enjoyment in games like Tekken and King of Fighters at a local arcade.
-However, as time passed, he gradually ventured into the realm of PC gaming, exploring titles such as Maplestory and Warcraft III.
+Described as an introverted child by his father, Faker often challenged himself with Rubik's Cubes and independently learning foreign languages.
+While he did not play computer games extensively during his youth, he did enjoy playing arcade games such as Tekken and King of Fighters.
+As time passed, he gradually ventured into the realm of PC gaming, exploring titles such as Maplestory and Warcraft III.

-In 2011, when League of Legends made its debut in South Korea, Faker was quick to embrace the game and became adept at it in a short span of time.
-While attending Mapo High School, the same institution as Kim "Deft" Hyuk-kyu, Faker asked his father if he could drop out of school to pursue a career in esports.
+In 2011, when League of Legends made its debut in South Korea, Faker quickly embraced the game and began playing the game's ranked mode after his high matchmaking rating (MMR) significantly increased queue times for unranked matches.
+While attending Mapo High School (the same school his rival Kim "Deft" Hyuk-kyu attended), Faker asked his father if he could drop out of school to pursue a career in esports.
 His father granted his request a month later.

-Faker is a 39th generation descendant of Gyeongju Lee clan, is a distant uncle of former T1 teammate, Lee "Gumayusi" Min-hyeong.
+Faker is a 39th generation descendant of the Gyeongju Lee clan, and is a distant uncle of former T1 teammate, Lee "Gumayusi" Min-hyeong.